Browser Cache Effectiveness

 Steve Souders tests the percentage of sites from the HTTP Archive that use any given version of JQuery from the Google Hosted Libraries CDN.
 There is substantial version fragmentation and no version is referenced by more than 2% of sites.
 Without consolidation, it seems unlikely that including JQuery through an CDN will create a substantial caching effect.

-Souders' 2013 is from 2013 and replicates a 2011 investigation by Steve Webster.
+Souders' article is from 2013 and replicates a 2011 investigation by Steve Webster.
 It's debatable whether the situation got worse or better in the meantime.
 On the plus side: more websites loaded some version of JQuery from the Google Hosted Libraries in 2013, and more websites used one of the top 10 most common versions of JQuery.
 However, the most used version of JQuery (1.4.2 in both years) was less popular in 2013.

-This version is quite old: one consequence of relying on the crowd for caching is that you only get the benefits if you use the same version that most people are using, potentially leaving you stuck with an outdated version.
+JQuery 1.4.2 was quite old: one consequence of relying on the crowd for caching is that you only get the benefits if you use the same version that most people are using, potentially leaving you stuck with an outdated version.